-Requirements to obtain an import permit for Plant products and sub-products:
+Requirements to Obtain an Import Permit for Plant Products and Sub-Products:

 - The importer needs to register on a yearly basis at the Nicaraguan Institute of Agricultural Protection and Health (IPSA) - Fill in "import request format" at IPSA. - Provide a copy of the commercial invoice.
 If it is a donation provide a copy of the donor. - Request the approval from the seeds department at IPSA.
 If it is a donation, request the approval from IPSA. - Provide a Payment receipt from IPSA once the import is authorized. - IPSA reviews the application and sends a letter to the importer stating either the request was approved or not.
-If it is not approved, IPSA should provide the technical reasons justifying their decision.
+If it is not approved, IPSA should provide the technical reasons justifying the decision.

-Veterinary products and animal feeds:
+Veterinary Products and Animal Feeds:

-Exporter needs to have a legal representative in Nicaragua
+Exporters need to have a legal representative in Nicaragua:

 - Importer needs to be registered at IPSA - Vet product or animal feed must be registered at IPSA - Fill in "import permit format" at IPSA.
-Attached to this request, the

-Importer needs to provide a copy of the commercial invoice, information of the supplier, certificate of origin and the sanitary certificate.
+Attached to this request, the importer needs to provide a copy of the commercial invoice, information of the supplier, certificate of origin and the sanitary certificate.